7 Upper Body Bodyweight Exercises You Can Try Today

 This core strength move is a great start to any workout routine because it’s super simple and activates the entire body.

-First thing’s first: get into a high plank starting position.
+First thing’s first: get into a high plank position.
 Start on your hands and knees with your hands directly below your shoulders.
 Come up off your knees while straightening your legs out so that your hands and toes are the only points touching the ground.
-Engage your core to maintain a flat back and keep your tailbone tucked in.
+Engage your core muscles to maintain a flat back and keep your tailbone tucked in.